 Some mobile payment acceptance applications will store card data on the mobile device if there is no service available and then send it when a network connection can be made.
 Any time data lingers on the device, even if encrypted, there is a higher risk of that data being compromised.
 To be safe, check to see if your payment acceptance application has this “store and forward” feature and if it does, turn it off.

 This is fundamentally simple and one of the most overlooked security principles.
 Sure, you look at your mobile phone every 30 seconds during the course of a day and entering in a PIN is a pain, but just compare that to what you might lose if your device is stolen and compromised.
 Android phones allow the use of a “pattern,” but patterns are more easily compromised, so you should avoid them.
 In addition, don’t use the most common PINs (1111, 1234, 0000, 2580, 0852).
 Amazingly, these 5 PINs account for more than 10% of all PINs in use on mobile devices and therefore are not very secure.

 Ready?
 Set?
 Go!

 You can enjoy the flexibility of taking payments in your customer’s home, or at the table, or at your neighbor’s door, or at your client’s remote work site.
 If you take the above basic precautions, you should be able to select a technology that allows you to accept payments on your mobile device and at the same time, feel secure.

 Want to learn about what your peers are (and should be) doing when using a mobile device to accept credit card payments?
-Check out the latest ControlScan Mobile Research Report here.
+Check out ControlScan’s Mobile Research Report.